tschie/fxibit/README.md

 - `Application-Name` - name to show in Fxibit, otherwise the classname is shown

 Fxibit uses the following system properties:
-- `fxibit.appsDir` - Directory to load apps from at launch
+- `fxibit.appsDir` - directory to load apps from at launch

 ## Tasks

-- `run` - Runs Fxibit with the example apps
+- `run` - runs Fxibit locally with the example apps
-- `jpackage` - Creates a native installer
+- `jpackage` - creates a native installer